chiamzheng/Parkly/README.md

 npm install
 ```

-9) Change SERVER_IP to your own IP and PORT in the root .env file
+9) At the root directory, go to .env and change SERVER_IP to your own IP and PORT

 10) To compile, run: